idxbroker/wordpress-plugin/readme.txt

 == Installation ==

-1. Install and activate directly by going to your WP-Admin dashboard and then Plugins > Add New.
+1. Install and activate directly by going to your WP Admin Dashboard and then Plugins > Add New.
 Search for 'IMPress for IDX Broker' under new plugins and click install.
-Or manually download and extract the IMPress for IDX Broker plugin.
+Or manually install by downloading and extracting the IMPress for IDX Broker plugin.
 2. Upload the uncompressed folder to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the Plugins menu in WordPress.
 4. Confirm you are using a version of PHP later than 7.0.
 You will also need to have an active IDX Broker account for the plugin to work.
 If you have an account, simply go to the IMPress for IDX Broker plugin page within WordPress, enter the API key provided via your setup email, and click the 'Save' button.